lydialawli/draw-from-3-words/README.md

-# Itinerary app by Lydia Law
+# Draw from 3 Words

 ## Getting started
 1. Clone or download the repo